ninjajoe9/ROS-ROS2-Guide/README.md

 __Acknowledgements__

 A final note, Thank you to Edouard Renard of 'Robotics Back-end' on [YouTube](https://www.youtube.com/channel/UCelRThOKlWMnpjqr5EBq6tg) and 'ROS for Beginners' on [Udemey](https://www.udemy.com/course/ros-for-beginners/).
-Much of the code you see here is based on his instruction and recomendations for styling as good practice for developers in the ROS community.
-The format for the templates is from his examples and used with permission given in the tutorials I used in my personal learning journey, although the entirty of this work has been develped or independently recreated by me.
+Much of the code you see here is based on his instruction and recommendations for styling as good practice for developers in the ROS community.
+The format for the templates is from his examples and used with permission given in the tutorials I used in my personal learning journey, although the entirety of this work has been developed or independently recreated by me.
 Thank you.